gvwilson/thirdbit/_posts/2018/2018-11-28-augmenting-error-messages.md

 title: "Augmenting Error Messages"
 ---

 *Posted on behalf of a colleague: if you're a Python programmer, and would like to help make using the language easier, they'd appreciate hearing from you.
-You can contact them by email, or sign up at <https://tinyurl.com/better-python-errors>.*
+You can contact them by email.*

 We're a team of researchers from the University of Adelaide in Australia, and we're trying to make the lives of Python developers easier by producing better